 What is the role of offshore wind in the energy transition?

 As the North Sea is shallow, there is a lot of wind and the wind areas are relatively close to the coast.
 So, the conditions for offshore wind farms are ideal.
 As a result, offshore wind will play a major role in the Dutch energy transition.

 What will be the contribution of Borssele III & IV to the Dutch energy transition?

-The Borssele III & IV offshore wind farm will have an installed capacity of 731.5 MW, which is enough power for approximately 825,000 households or 2.3% of total Dutch electricity demand (ref.
-CBS, 2016).
-The construction of this offshore wind farm is based on one of the agreements included in the 2013 Energy Agreement for Sustainable Growth, which states that by 2023 a total of 4,450 MW of offshore wind must be operational in order to achieve 16% renewable energy production.
-Borssele III & IV will contribute significantly to this goal.
+The Borssele III & IV offshore wind farm has an installed capacity of 731.5 MW, through which renewable power is generated with the equivalent of 2.5% of the Dutch electricity demand (ref.
+CBS, 2019).
+The construction of this offshore wind farm was based on one of the agreements included in the 2013 Energy Agreement for Sustainable Growth, which states that by 2023 a total of 4,450 MW of offshore wind must be operational in order to achieve 16% renewable energy production.
+Borssele III & IV contributes significantly to this goal.

 What is the role of the RVO?

 The Netherlands Enterprise Agency (RVO) is responsible for the collection of the site data which provide information for FEED studies and make competitive bids in the permit tenders possible.
 To see more go to the RVO website and the specific page for the Borssele project.

 Where will the power go to?